image

 Maireid's arts marketing initiatives

-Throughout the 1980s, before returning full-time to her music career from late 1992, Maireid supported her daughter and three step-children, (and former husband, while undertaking his Ph.D.), via her arts marketing consultancy, Mairéid Sullivan Communications.
-All are graduates of Melbourne University.
+Throughout the 1980s, before returning full-time to her music career in 1990, Maireid supported her daughter, three step-children, and former husband, while undertaking his Ph.D. (all are graduates of Melbourne University), via her arts marketing consultancy,

 During the 1980s, Melbourne celebrated "multiculturalism" with the revival of Marvellous Melbourne, slipstreaming on Cultural Tourism, (Craik, 1997) aka "cultural-economic activity" designed to attract international investment and up-market tourism by focusing on celebrating the performing and visual arts. inspired by post-industrial Seattle and Pennsylvania - and Glasgow!